 Official Bio for Clare C. Marshall

 Clare C. Marshall grew up in rural Nova Scotia with very little television and dial-up internet, and yet she turned out okay.
 Her YA sci-fi novel Dreams In Her Head was nominated for the 2014 Creation of Stories award.
-She is a full-time freelance editor, book designer, ghostwriter, and web manager.
+Her fantasy novel, The Violet Fox was given an honorable mention in the 2016 Whistler Independent Book Awards.
+She is a full-time freelance editor, book designer, and web manager.
 If there’s time left in the day, she devotes it to Faery Ink Press, her publishing imprint.
 When she’s not writing or fiddling up a storm, she enjoys computer games and making silly noises at cats.

 About Faery Ink Press